Jersey club: Jersey club rap

-In 2021 Ace Mula produced and released the first ever full length Jersey Drill EP titled "Jack N Drill" featuring artists Bandmanrill and Unicorn151 aka Killa Kherk Cobain.
-Jersey Club producer DJ 809 also produced and released a full-length Jersey Club / Jersey Drill album featuring rappers MBM Franko and Unicorn aka Killa Kherk Cobain on the lead single titled "Jersey Drill".

-While many in the Jersey Club music scene refer to and recognize this sound as Jersey Drill, there is a debate as to whether it should actually be recognized as "Jersey Club Drill" since there are many New Jersey rappers who utilize the drill rap cadence over Brooklyn Drill and UK Drill beats without any of the Jersey Club influence.

 Popular New Jersey drill artists include Unicorn151 aka Killa Kherk Cobain, MBM Franko, Bandmanrill, Ib Mattic, Daidough, and Baby ATM.

 Dance culture

 Strong emphasis on dance accompaniment is a major element in Jersey club culture, as evidenced by performances at Jersey club-centric events, including Essex County's Highlights Festival held annually in the summer.

 The 2016 Running Man Challenge, a viral meme in which participants filmed and shared short clips of themselves performing a dance resembling running to the 1996 song "My Boo," was based on well-known Jersey club moves.
 The original videos were posted on Vine by high school students in Newark-adjacent Hillside.